notthetup/blog/_posts/2007-08-09-an-afternoon-at-libraryesplanade.md

 The library is dedicated to the Arts.
 There are many book, CDs, DVD about various types of arts.
 And the library is classified by Music, Dance, Theatre, Film, et al.

-Being surrounded by all these works of artistic academia, I always get motivated to explore my own artistic side (just realized that I do have one!!).
+Being surrounded by all these works of artistic academia, I always get motivated to explore my own artistic side (just realized that I do have one!).
 Start a new creative project.. take up something different and new.

 I love the place..
 And I will be hanging out there as much as I can.